mabedk/AP2017/mini_ex4/README.md

 Remember kids: You don’t necessarily have to drink alcohol to have a party, all you have to do is play the music and take a ride with the party bus!

-The Party Bus demonstrates the notion of feedback as it continuously runs from one edge of the canvas to the other, and the changes happening when you press the sun.
+The Party Bus demonstrates the notion of feedback as it continuously runs from one edge of the canvas to the other - it loops over and over again, even when interrupted by the changes that happens when you press the sun.

 *Note to self: Sound.
 Never use sound again.*